cmwylie19/enterprise-admission-controller/README.md

   });
 ```

-update the namespace `pepr-demo` while looking at logs in the debug terminal
+Now update the `pepr-demo` namespace while looking at logs in the debug terminal:

 ```bash
 kubectl label ns pepr-demo hello=devopsdaysraleigh
 ```

-You should see a log with level INFO with:
+You should see a log with level INFO that looks like:

 ```plaintext
 [xx:xx:xx.xxx] INFO (xxxxx): Namespace pepr-demo was updated again
 ```

-and there should be a new configMap created in `pepr-demo` named `pepr-ssa-demo`:
+There also should be a new configMap created in `pepr-demo` named `pepr-ssa-demo`.
+You can confirm this with:

 ```yaml
 kubectl get cm -n pepr-demo pepr-ssa-demo -oyaml
 ```

-output
+The output will be similar to:

 ```plaintext
 apiVersion: v1